rsiwicki/SEBC/challenges/challenges.md

     * `sentry`
 * Put the following in the file `challenges/labs/1_mysql.md`
     * The hostname of your MySQL node
-    * The command and output for `mysql --version`
+    * The command screenshot to display the DB version
-    * The command and output for listing MySQL databases
+    * The command and output for listing databases
 * Push this work to your GitHub repo
 * Label the Issue 'submitted` and assign it to both instructors